-I-10 eastbound closed past Whiskey Bay after crash at end of police pursuit
+I-10 eastbound closed between Lafayette and Whiskey Bay after crash at end of police pursuit

 Latest Weather Blog

-I-10 eastbound closed past Whiskey Bay after crash at end of police pursuit
+I-10 eastbound closed between Lafayette and Whiskey Bay after crash at end of police pursuit

 WHISKEY BAY - The Baton Rouge Police Department and other law enforcement agencies worked a vehicle pursuit involved a stolen van on the Basin Bridge, sources said Monday.